NitsNikk/PRA-Protocol/README.md

-# Rebased 2
+# Perodic Rebase Assets (PRA)

-Rebased is a trustless elastic supply currency that adjusts its supply without reliance on external price feeds.
+PRA is a trustless elastic supply currency that adjusts its supply without reliance on external price feeds.
 It is a fork of the [uFragments protocol](https://github.com/ampleforth/uFragments).
 Version 2 adds protection features such as atomic notfication of liqudity pools of balance changes.

 ## Test environment